mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/CONSOLIDATION-SUMMARY.md

 ## ✅ Consolidation Complete

-The TurnstileWP documentation has been successfully consolidated and reorganized.
+The SmartCT documentation has been successfully consolidated and reorganized.

 ### What Changed